werf/werf/docs/_includes/readme/installing_with_multiwerf.md

 ##### CI usage tip

-To ensure that multiwerf is exist and executable use `type` command:
+To ensure that multiwerf exists and is executable, use the `type` command:

 ```shell
 type multiwerf && . $(multiwerf use 1.0 stable --as-file)
 ```

-The command prints a message to stderr in case if multiwerf is not found.
-Thus, diagnostic in CI environment becomes simpler.
+The command prints a message to stderr if multiwerf is not found.
+Thus, diagnostics in a CI environment becomes simpler.

 ##### Optional: run command on terminal startup